TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/BasicPrinciples.rst

 Considering how to contribute, the things that differ for various kinds of documentation
 are:

-*  Where the issues are maintained (e.g. on Forge or GitHub)
+*  Where the issues are maintained (for example on Forge or GitHub)
 *  Where the source code (Git repository) is kept
 *  The workflow for making changes to the documentation